mapping-commons/sssom/SSSOM.md

 ### Predicate is an annotation property:

-If the predicate corresponds to an annotation property, the mapping <S,P,O> gets converted to an OWLAnnotationAssertion axiom: `OWLAnnotationAssertion(P,S,O)`.
-All mapping level metadata gets converted into OWLAnnotation objects which are materialised as axiom annotations on the mapping annotation assertion, see [OWL 2 Structural Specification](https://www.w3.org/TR/owl2-syntax/#Annotations):
+If the predicate corresponds to an annotation property, the mapping <S,P,O, sssomMetadata> gets converted to an OWLAnnotationAssertion axiom: `OWLAnnotationAssertion(P,S,O)`.
+All mapping level metadata (`sssomMetadata`) gets converted into OWLAnnotation objects which are materialised as axiom annotations on the mapping annotation assertion, see [OWL 2 Structural Specification](https://www.w3.org/TR/owl2-syntax/#Annotations):

 ```
-AnnotationAssertion(A1 A2 ...
-An P, S, O)
+AnnotationAssertion(sssomMetadata P, S, O)
 ```

-Where `A1 ...
-An` are OWL Annotations objects like:
+Where `sssomMetadata` is a sequence of OWL Annotations objects like:

 ```
-Annotation(Q,V)
+Annotation(Q1,V1) Annotation(Q2,V2) ...
+Annotation(Qn,Vn)
 ```

-where Q is a SSSOM metadata element and V is an annotation value.
+where Qi is a SSSOM metadata element and Vi is an annotation value.

 Note that if a SSSOM metadata element value is a list L (i.e. can have multiple elements, such as creator and others), individual annotations are created for each of them: